karlch/vimiv/readme.md

 * python3
 * python-gobject
 * gtk3
-* python-pillow
 * python-setuptools (for installation)
-* jhead (optional for much better autorotation depending on EXIF data)
+* libgexiv2 (optional for EXIF support; needed for saving without deleting EXIF tags and for the autorotate command)

 ## Thanks to
 * James Campos, author of [Pim](https://github.com/Narrat/Pim) which was the